stablecc/scclib-zlib/README.md

 ### ipp with gnu make

-OpenSSL is the default.
-To build the libraries with ippcp, use the following command line:
+To build the libraries with ipp, use the following command line:
 ```
 make IPP=on
 ```